Henryluckky/henryluckky.github.io/_pages/about.md

 ======News======

-I received Dean's list award of KAUST🎉🎉
+I received Dean's list award of KAUST with 9000 SAR🎉🎉

+One paper was submitted to IEEE BioCAS 2023

 One paper was submitted to IEEE NANO 2023

-One paper was submitted to IEEE BioCAS 2023

 Paper "[Artificial visual perception neural system using a solution-processable MoS2-based in-memory light sensor](https://www.nature.com/articles/s41377-023-01166-7)" was submitted to Light science & application🎉🎉